bitbydat/Test-Git/README.md

 - Equipped with a ***battery*** and ***charging circuit***.
 - Notify working status, charging status, and battery level.

-Project structure:
-- `ESP8266` is a brief explanation of how to use Platform.io to create a microcontroller programming environment.
-- `Thingsboard` contains template files for the Thingsboard Server configuration.
-- `Features` is where we demonstrate the features and capabilities of this Smart Home, as well as how to implement them using the provided code, hardware schema, and controller interface.
 <!-- GETTING STARTED -->
 ## Getting Started
 <br />